 Some examples of convergent sequences include:

-\[\begin{align*} &\frac{1}{2},\ \frac{1}{4},\ \frac{1}{8},\ \frac{1}{16}, \dotsc\ &&\text{converges to $0$}\\ &0,\ \frac{1}{2},\ 0,\ \frac{1}{4},\ 0,\ \frac{1}{8},\ 0,\ \dotsc\ &&\text{also converges to $0$}\\ &0,\ 1,\ \frac{1}{2},\ \frac{3}{4},\ \frac{5}{8},\ \frac{11}{16},\ \dotsc\ &&\text{converges to $\dfrac{2}{3}$} \end{align*}\]
+\[\begin{align*} &\frac{1}{2},\ \frac{1}{4},\ \frac{1}{8},\ \frac{1}{16}, \dotsc\ &&\text{converges to $0$}\\ &0,\ \frac{1}{2},\ 0,\ \frac{1}{4},\ 0,\ \frac{1}{8},\ 0,\ \dotsc\ &&\text{also converges to $0$}\\ &0,\ 1,\ \frac{1}{2},\ \frac{3}{4},\ \frac{5}{8},\ \frac{11}{16},\ \dotsc\ &&\text{converges to $\dfrac{2}{3}$} \end{align*}\](In the third sequence, each term from the third onwards is the mean of the previous two.)

 A sequence which does not converge is said to diverge.